live-codes/livecodes/docs/docs/languages/lua.md

 :::info Note

-LiveCodes also supports running Lua using [wasmoon](https://github.com/ceifa/wasmoon) which is a real lua 5.4 VM with JS bindings made with WebAssembly.
+LiveCodes also supports running Lua using [Wasmoon](https://github.com/ceifa/wasmoon) which is a real Lua 5.4 VM with JS bindings made with WebAssembly.
 Read documentation [here](./lua-wasm.md)

 :::